After logging in, you can navigate through various site sections using the navigation.

 Club administrators can start chess tournaments.
 The number of tournaments a club can have at the same time depends on the size of the club.

 - Club with 20 members: 4 tournaments

-Chess matches that have been going for more than 90 days since the last move are deemed cancelled, and can be ended automatically or deleted from the database.
+Ongoing chess games in which no move has been made for 90 days are considered abandoned and can be automatically ended or deleted from the database.

-The data for members who have not used chessmail for 5 years can be deleted.
-This includes mailbox messages and games, for example.
+Data from members who have not used chessmail for 3 years can be deleted.

-You can terminate you membership via your user settings.
-The personal data of members who have terminated their membership, such as their e-mail address, is deleted from the database.
-Games played by former members can be kept in the database.
+Membership can be terminated via the settings.
+From members who terminate their membership, personal data, such as the email address, are deleted from the database.
+Games of former members can remain in the database.

-You cannot terminate your membership if you have any ongoing games.
+To terminate membership, you must not have any ongoing games.

 You can find further information about chessmail in our